 Meanwhile Molly Veal, 17, from Mansfield, had a very colourful exhibition.

-Her project was based on an ancient Japanese legend of a thousand origami cranes. ,The legend promises that anyone who folds a thousand origami cranes will be granted a wish by the gods.
+Her project was based on an ancient Japanese legend of a thousand origami cranes. ,The legend promises that anyone who folds a thousand origami cranes will be granted a wish

 Molly said: “I didn’t make a thousand, but probably about three hundred as a representation of the story.
 I learnt origami when I was very young and always wanted to do this.
 I like the traditional story where a young child was ill and her community made a thousand paper cranes to bring her luck and health.